Generated systemd Service

 Forking daemon repair

-A legacy daemon with Service type set to forking and a blank PIDFile still generates a unit, but Review Notes warns that the main process may be hard to identify.
-Add a runtime path such as /run/example-worker.pid, then check that the daemon actually writes that file.
-If ExecStart is blank as well, the red validation panel reports ExecStart is required. and the service-file copy buttons stay disabled until a command is entered.
+A legacy daemon with Service type set to forking and an empty PIDFile still generates service text, but the review warns that the main process may be hard to identify.
+Add a path such as /run/example-worker.pid, then verify that the daemon writes that file.
+If ExecStart is blank too, the red validation message must be fixed before copying.

 FAQ:

-No. It generates the unit text and shows an install checklist.
-Writing to /etc/systemd/system, running verification, reloading the manager, enabling the service, and checking logs still happen on your Linux host.
+No. It generates unit text and an install checklist.
+Writing the file, running verification, reloading the manager, enabling, starting, and reading logs still happen on the Linux host.

 What should I do when validation fails?

-Fix the red validation message first.
-The most common blockers are missing Service name, missing ExecStart, invalid option values, or malformed environment rows that do not use KEY=value.
+Fix the red message first.
+The usual blockers are a missing service name, missing ExecStart, invalid option value, or environment row that is not valid KEY=value text.

 Glossary: